Sorrel and Autumn Crocus: A Beneficial Herb vs. a Deadly Plant – A Comprehensive Guide on Benefits, Risks, and Confusion Hazards

 -

-Recovery may take weeks or months
+Recovery can take weeks or months

 -

-Possible hair loss after surviving severe poisoning
+Hair loss may occur after surviving severe poisoning

 Emergency Measures: